kactus2/kactus2dev/README.md

 * `-h, --help`: Show the application usage help and exit.
 * `-v, --version`: Show the application version and exit.
 * `-r, --run <command>`: Run a generator plugin witht the given command.
-Currently only Verilog generator supports this feature and can be invoked with command `generate_verilog`.
+Currently only Verilog generator supports this feature and can be executed with command `generate_verilog`.
 Additional options are required as detailed below.

 For example, to generate Verilog, run: